 Strengths:

 Area(s) for Growth:

+Area(3) for Growth.

 STANDARD III.
 EDUCATION

-Serve as faculty at institutions of higher education, teaching courses at the undergraduate, graduate, and postgraduate levels;
+1. Serve as faculty at institutions of higher education, teaching courses at the undergraduate, graduate,

+and postgraduate levels;

 Mentor students who are completing academic programs at all levels;

-Provide academic training to students in related disciplines and students who are training to become speech-language pathology assistants; and
+3. Provide academic training to students in related disciplines and students who are training to become

+speech-language pathology assistants; and

 4. Provide continuing professional education to SLPs and to professionals in related disciplines

 Strengths:

 Area(s) for Growth:

+7 11 64 (5) 101 610 11 11